joinbeam/beam/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and specific description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. OSX]
  - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+ - NodeJS version [e.g 12.x, 16.x]

 **Additional context**
 Add any other context about the problem here.